LionelBergen/reddit-comment-reader/README.md

 Reddit API connection
 ---------------------
-This program does not use an authenticated client.
-Since none is required  for reading data from Reddit's api.
+~This program does not use an authenticated client.
+Since none is required  for reading data from Reddit's api.~
+*Since Reddit's 2023 API changes, this program now uses an Authenticated client.
+Also the number of comments that can be retrieved has lessened.*

 Uses an https client *require('https')* to make requests to 'reddit.com/all/comments.json' and occassionally 'reddit.com/subreddit/moderators.json'.